david-asher/electron-firebase/docs/fbstorage.js.md

 <a name="exp_module_fbstorage--fileStore+upload"></a>

 ### fileStore#upload(filepath, content) ⇒ <code>object</code> ⏏
+Uploads local content and creates a file in Google Cloud Storage for Firebase, and a record of the file will be kept in the Cloud Firestore database, for easy reference and searching.
+Accepts contents as string, JSON string, object (serializable), array, or buffer.
+Returns a Promise containing file metadata, as:

 **Kind**: Exported function
 **Returns**: <code>object</code> - - metafile descriptor for the requested file